Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Numerical methods

+In Figure~\ref{fig:recomb}, we show our LRN results for several runs differing only by the combination of EOS and opacities.
+For the simple $\Gamma$-law EOS, we obtain $\xion$ by solving the Saha equation, but the prescriptions for $e$ and $P$ are different.
+We see that the difference between $\Gamma$ law and more realistic EOS is minimal for the runs with higher $\lbol$ and during the plateau, because the total amount of recombining energy is subdominant.
+However, hydrogen recombination is very important for the low-energy run without CBM, where the recombining energy dramatically increases the luminosity.
+The differences between H-only and H+He EOS are minimal except at late times for models without CBM, where the tabulated H+He EOS leads to a slower decline of luminosity.
+This implies that helium recombination is not very important for powering the brightest LRNe.

+We can also use Figure~\ref{fig:recomb} to assess the effect of $\mdot_\text{wind}$ on the light curves.
+Higher values of $\mdot_\text{wind}$ will lead to more luminous shocks between the ejecta and the wind, which could potentially affect the light curve especially at times when the overall luminosity is low.
+But looking at post-plateau evolution, we see that the differences between models with different $\mdot_\text{wind}$ (s0.3hiE, d0.3hiE, e0.3hiE) are minimal implying that ejecta--wind shocks are not biasing our results for luminosity.
+Furthermore, our analytic model of shock interaction \citep{Metzger2017,pejcha22} predicts that even our highest used value $\mdot_\text{wind}$ will lead to shock powers of only about $10^{37}$\,\ergss.

+In Figure~\ref{fig:lckappa}, we investigate the effect of applying opacity floors and ceilings on luminosities and photospheric temperatures.
+Particularly instructive are models 0.3hiE, where we were able to obtain the longest runs.
+We see that models with $\kappa_\text{R,floor}=10^{-3}$\,cm$^2$\,g$^{-1}$ (d and e series) give essentially identical results to runs with analytic EOS and analytic opacities with $\kappa_\text{R,floor}=2\times 10^{-3}$\,cm$^2$\,g$^{-1}$ (s series).
+However, decreasing $\kappa_\text{R,floor}$ to $10^{-4}$\,cm$^2$\,g$^{-1}$ or lower values (g, h, and n series of models) leads to slightly brighter and somewhat shorter plateaus.
+Similarly, photospheric temperatures are generally higher in these models.
+This can be understood by realizing that lower $\kappa_\text{R,floor}$ makes the gas more transparent sooner and that we find the photosphere in deeper, hotter regions.
+These differences should be kept in mind when interpreting the results in the main text.

-Finally, in Figure~\ref{fig:resolution}, we show the results of a resolution study for our LRNe runs.
+Finally, in Figure~\ref{fig:resolution}, we show the results of a resolution study for our LRNe runs (s series of models).
 We see that the differences are very small for the resolutions we have considered.
 Using even a higher resolution might affect our predictions of $\teff$.